firelightrpg/PilotWave/README.md

 Physique hexes.
 In Short, Medium and Long scales, these are divided by 10.

 Vehicles are rated in kph and their kph translates directly to hex speed at Close scale.
-For Short, Medium and Long scales, they move their kph/10 in hex speed.
-If Far is used, kph/360 hexes per exchange.
+For Short, Medium and Long scales, kph/10 equals hex speed.
+If Far is used, kph/360 translates to hexes per exchange.

-For space combat, a ship may change its speed by up to its maneuver drive value.
+Space combat uses Far, Orbital or Extreme scale.
+A ship may change its speed by up to its maneuver drive value.
 For example, if stationary, a ship with an M5 rated maneuver drive can move up to five hexes.
 In the next exchange, the ship can move up to five hexes plus the number of hexes it traveled in the last exchange.
 If this ship was stationary and moved its maximum speed, it could move five hexes in the first exchange, 10 hexes in the next, 15 hexes in the next and so on.

 <!-- TOC --><a name="personal-combat"></a>